Neurodivergence

 If you have been diagnosed with ADHD by a private provider, we may accept this diagnosis, provided the quality of the assessment meets our clinical standards.
 However, we reserve the right to decline if we have concerns about the validity or completeness of the report.

-Page last reviewed: 11 July 2025
+Page last reviewed: 29 December 2025

 Page created: 11 July 2025